-- Illustration 4.22 - ❖ Wet Marshes 12 and Nile Delta Regions 19 showing an explicit decoration (icons or pictures). cost more in movement points than the average land region, and thus may even stop it.
+- Sea Regions 1 usually have blue tones (depending on style) and can only be entered by air or naval units.
+The move cost of sea region is a standard 1 per region.
+Planes can fly over them (unless specific prohibition in some scenarios). - ❖ Minor River 2: they are in general a light blue graphical border between two land regions, shown as a more or less large blue line between those regions.
+Most of the time minor rivers cost one movement points to cross, unless they are bridged.
+They provide usually a bonus to the defender on the first round of battle versus a crossing attacker. - Mountain (or rough) regions 2 are usually shown with an explicit look and cost more in movement points than the average land region, and thus may even stop it.
+They also usually provide a bonus to the defender and prevent pursuit. - Marshes Regions solutions and explicit decoration (icons or pictures). cost more in movement points than the average land region, and thus may even stop it.
 They also usually provide a bonus to the defender and prevent pursuit or breakthroughs.
-They are often difficult terrains, i.e. limiting the stacking of land combat units in them (6 maximum, while there are otherwise no stacking limits) - The Nile 13 is not enterable by any land unit, but can be flown over by air units.
-It can be crossed by land units only at some key points, where roads and railroads are present.
-Those points represent the actual bridges or ferriers that are need to cross the big river.
-They are usually located in or adjacent to region with towns and cities.
-The Suez Canal works the same way. - Unplayable 15 regions are usually shown striped.
-They cannot be entered by any game piece, ever.

-- Offmap Boxes 16 regions are vast areas usually located rather far away from the visible part of the map, but usually interesting staging points or supply sources for the various sides.
-They also play some role in game's events and sometimes hold structures with interest (such as airbases). - Urban 20 regions are very few (Cairo, Alexandria, etc...) and work like the cultivated regions for supply.
-They usually hold roads and/or railroads and are often supply sources.
-They strongly favor defenders in battle. - ❖ Structure ☑: are located on regions and show their name and content (ports, airfields, fortifications the latter with their value in a diamond symbol).
+They are often difficult terrains, i.e. limiting the stacking of land combat units in them (6 maximum, while there are otherwise no stacking limits) - Clear/Plain Region 5: have no particular effect on movement (1 PM/region) or combat (no effect). - Forest or Deep Forest Regions are usually shown with an explicit look and cost more in movement points than the average land region, and thus may even stop it.
+They also usually provide a bonus to the defender and prevent pursuit. - Structure 7: are located on regions and show their name and content (ports, airports, fortifications the latter with their value in a diamond symbol).
 The name plate is colored as per the controlling side.
 When a star is displayed, it means the structure controls brings VP.
 When units are inside a structure, the light background circle behind its symbol becomes colored.
-More details can be seen by right-clicking on the structure.
-When clicking on a structure, you enter it (useful to see content and proceed to load/unload operations, in particular in harbors and airports). - Railroads 22: this infrastructure, when present, reduces the land movement cost of the region to a flat 0 provided that the region is friendly controlled AND that the movement takes place along the railroad.
-Only the Commonwealth can use railroads in this game (the railroads are considered as major roads for Axis units, as they lack the rolling stock required for full use of railroads).
-The full terrain movement cost must be paid when entering an enemy region; even it has roads or railroads. - Region details 2: are accessible for every region, just by right-clicking on it (don't do on units' stacks or structures though), the window thus opened giving more useful details (name, terrain, income, owner, value in VP, etc...).
-You can also use the explorator button on the minimap. - ❖ Border between Regions 24: their style may vary but aside from rivers (and mountain ranges sometimes); they have usually no impact on the game.
+More details can be seen by right-clicking on the structure (see 7b).
+When clicking on a structure, you enter it (useful to see content and proceed to load/unload operations, in particular in harbors and airports). - Roads and Railroads: those transportation networks, when present, reduce the land movement cost of a region to a flat 1⁄2 PM (or even 0 for railroads) as long as the land move is done through a friendly region with such a transportation network.
+The full terrain movement cost must be paid when entering an enemy region; even it has roads or railroads. - Region details : are accessible for every region, just by right-clicking on it (don't do on units' stacks or structures though), the window thus opened giving more useful details (name, terrain, income, owner, value in VP, etc...).
+You can also use the explorator button on the minimap. - Border between Regions 10: their style may vary but aside from rivers (and mountain ranges sometimes); they have usually no impact on the game.
 Rivers crossing and landings from the sea however have a strong impact on movement and combat.